getherbie/herbie/README.md

     $ php -S localhost:9999 -t example/web

-Or, when using Xdebug 3.x
+If you want to use Xdebug 3.x, start the internal web server as follows.

     $ export XDEBUG_MODE=debug; php -S localhost:9999 -t example/web

+For this to work, Xdebug must of course be installed.

-Open `localhost:9999` with your favorite web browser.
+Now, open `localhost:9999` with your favorite web browser.

 ## Tests